7 Commitment Devices That Work, Ranked by Evidence (2026)

 How it works: You remove the decision from your future self entirely.
 Set up automatic transfers, schedule workouts in advance, meal prep on Sundays, delete social media apps from your phone.

 The evidence: Automatic enrollment in retirement savings plans dramatically increased participation rates.
 When enrollment required an active opt-in, participation was low.
 When it was automatic with an opt-out, participation jumped significantly.
-The choice was the same; only the default changed.
+The choice was the same.
+Only the default changed.
+It is one of the clearest real-world examples of how delayed gratification works better by design than by sheer willpower.

 Why it works: Every decision is a potential failure point.
 By automating the behavior, you eliminate the moment where your future self can choose to skip.
 Present bias, the tendency to overvalue immediate comfort over future benefit, never gets the chance to intervene.